-Your seat belt system also includes a light on the ent panel to remind you and instrument panel to remind you and your passengers to fasten your seat belts.
+Your seat belt system also includes a light on the instrument panel to remind you and your passengers to fasten your seat belts.

 Why Wear Seat Belts

 Seat belts are the single most effective safety device for adults and larger children.
 (Infants and smaller children must be properly restrained in child seats.)